sanrajagopal/DSC232RGroupProject/README.md

 #### Feature Importance

 To determine the impact of each feature of the model, we extracted the provided feature importances using the available model method.
-Ranking and graphing the importance of each feature via a histogram displayed the strength of our selections (see results Figure 8).
+Ranking and graphing the importance of each feature via a histogram displayed the strength of our selections (see Results Section - Figure 8).

 Here is a compressed version of the code used to create the feature histogram.
 ```python